Mt. Denali Flight Tours

-No matter what your budget, if weather permits, you won't regret taking a flightseeing tour of Denali (Mt.
+No matter what your budget, if weather permits, you won't regret taking a flightseeing tour of Denali (formerly Mt.
 McKinley).
 From the air, nature presents itself on a scale beyond your wildest comprehension.

 Most flight tours approach through the Great Gorge of Ruth Glacier, one of the densest collections of granite walls in the world.
 You enter over a boulder-strewn labyrinth of treacherous crevasses seven miles long, a mysterious jumble of rock and ice resembling a bomb blast's after math.
 Gravity rams this great jumble of earth and ice into the river country below, obliterating all in its path.